HanWenfang/syncless/trunk/README.txt

-    Please note that you don't have to run the `install' step to experiment with syncless: after the `build' step, you can run the demos in the `examples' directory, and you can also run the tests in the `test' directory.
+    Please note that you don't have to run the `install' step to experiment with Syncless: after the `build' step, you can run the demos in the `examples' directory, and you can also run the tests in the `test' directory.